rails/rails/guides/source/constant_autoloading_and_reloading.md

 ```

 `Billing::Invoice` is composed of two constants: `Billing` is relative and is
-resolved using the algorithm of the previous section; `Invoice` is qualified by
+resolved using the algorithm of the previous section.

+INFO.
+Leading colons would make the first segment absolute rather than
+relative: `::Billing::Invoice`.
+That would force `Billing` to be looked up
+only as a top-level constant.

-`Billing` and we are going to see its resolution next.
-Let's call *parent* to
+`Invoice` on the other hand is qualified by `Billing` and we are going to see
+its resolution next.
+Let's call *parent* to that qualifying class or module
-that qualifying class or module object, that is, `Billing` in the example above.
+object, that is, `Billing` in the example above.
+The algorithm for qualified
-The algorithm for qualified constants goes like this:
+constants goes like this:

 1. The constant is looked up in the parent and its ancestors.